 Getting into a car crash is bad enough, but when there are children in the car, an accident can be devastating.
+In order to keep your children safe while in the car, you need to drive safely, obey all traffic laws, and follow the Louisiana child restraint laws.

 According to statistics, car accidents are a leading cause of death among children under the age of 12.
 Car restraint laws have been put in place in an effort to curb these tragic statistics.